fseoane/Hackintosh-EFI-ASUS-ROG-STRIX-X570-I-Gaming/README.md

 # Hackintosh-EFI-X570I

-Working EFI for dualboot with Bigsur 11.3 and Windows 10
+Working EFI for dualboot with Bigsur 11.3 and Windows 10 (SMBIOS iMacPro1,1)

 Hardware: